Dynamical Masses and Ages of Sirius-like Systems: Observations and Data

 \subsubsection{HD 169889}

 We have five epochs of relative astrometry published by \cite{Crepp_2018}, who first discovered the WD companion.
-Four observations were conducted using the NIRC2 instrument on Keck, and the observation on 2016 June 20 UT came from the LMIRCam on the LBT \citep{Skrutskie_2010}.
+Four observations were conducted using the NIRC2 instrument on Keck, and the observation on 2016 June 20 UT came from the Large Binocular Telescope mid-infrared camera (LMIRCam) \citep{Skrutskie_2010}.
 Eight precise RV measurements were obtained with HIRES in the California Planet Survey \citep{Howard_2010}, showing a significant RV trend.